Porsche 914: Nordstadt Carrera Käfer (Nordstadt Carrera Beetle)

 Günter Artz was director of the Hannover Volkswagen dealer Autohaus Nordstadt.
 In 1973 Artz and Nordstadt unveiled a custom car called the Carrera Käfer that mounted a modified Volkswagen Beetle 1303 body on a Porsche 914/6 chassis.
 The engine was upgraded to a 2.7 L flat-six from a Porsche 911 Carrera that produced 210 PS.

 GM XP-897GT

 First shown in 1973, General Motors (GM) built the Corvette XP-897GT concept car to showcase their rotary engine technology.
 Lacking a suitable mid-engined platform, GM bought a 914/6 and shortened the wheelbase by 6.5 in.
-The body was designed and built by Pininfarina.
+The body was designed in-house by GM and built by Pininfarina in Italy.
 A GM two-rotor Wankel engine powered the car through a new transaxle.
 The engine displaced 266 cuin and produced 180 hp.
 When the rotary engine project was cancelled, GM stored the car at the Vauxhall Design Centre in England.
 The car was rescued from the crusher by an English enthusiast, who also managed to obtain an original GM rotary engine.
 The car was scheduled to appear at Amelia Island in 2019.